cheon7886/StdPlane/README.md

 # StdPlane
 **Automatic Reading Desk**
-It can be added on school desk.
 I have some neck/backbone diseases.
+Narrow size, short length of school desk were always irritating factors from my high school life.
+So i decided to design a add-on which can be placed on school desk. and here is the model.
 ![StdPlane](https://github.com/cheon7886/StdPlane/blob/master/untitled.32.jpg)

 #Sheet Metal Design
 Upper & Lower Frame were integrated into one part.
+Build cost is most important factor to the main users - students.
 ![판금](https://github.com/cheon7886/StdPlane/blob/master/untitled.35.jpg)